bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 ![1](/assets/img/posts/10.png)

-_Injecting a payload into model file and when victim when load that model file payload get executed_
+_Injecting a payload into model file and when victim load that model file payload get executed_

 >After training a model like ChatGPT, you need to save those weights somewhere.
 These files aren't just simple data blobs - they're complex formats like Pickle, ONNX, Safetensors, and GGUF, each with their own parsing quirks and potential vulnerabilities.
 {: .prompt-info }